Holmesc16/creatio/README.md

 # creatio

-Gerate preset boilerplates for your Javascript projects
+Generate preset boilerplates for your Javascript projects